 Our mission is to ignite an exodus from the traditional banking system by empowering people to secure, manage and use their crypto assets.
-On December 9, 2015, we launched the Exodus Platform for holding and using their crypto assets, and every two weeks since our launch, we have released new updates that continued to develop, build on and improve the Exodus Platform.
+On December 9, 2015, we launched the Exodus Platform for buying, holding, using and selling crypto assets, and every two weeks since our launch, we have released new updates that continued to develop, build on and improve the Exodus Platform.